Table of Contents

 Child resources:

-Have a branch icon
+Have a branch icon.

-|_ Child_2then the path for “Child_2” resource will be the one shown below:
+Then, the path for the “Child_2” resource will be the one shown below:

-Changing Child’s Parent Resource
+Changing Child’s Parent resource

 When you change the Parent resource of a Child, Transifex will resync your Child resource with the new Parent.
 Check the “How work is shared between the Child and Parent resources” section for more information.